-- 1. Assessors will not receive an assignment to an agency within their hometown or county unless there are no other qualified assessors available. - 2.
-Assessors must identify any potential conflict with the candidate agency or other members of the assessment team. - 3.
-Assessors are not assigned to the same agency for successive assessments. - 4.
-Assessors are not assigned to assess an agency of a former assessment team member within five years.
+- 1. Assessment Team members will not receive an assignment to an agency within their hometown or county unless there are no other qualified assessors available. - 2.
+Assessment Team members must identify any potential conflict with the candidate agency or other members of the assessment team. - 3.
+Assessment Team members are not assigned to the same agency for successive assessments.